-Company surge data allows providers to send relevant information in an unobtrusive way at the right time in their research journey.
+Company spike data allows providers to send relevant information unobtrusively at the right time in their research journey.

 It also helps down funnel salespeople focus their time when those opportunities are coming to fruition and want to hear from them.

-When prospective buyers hit your website, you can track the activity and bump up lead scores.
-Or at the very least, when someone fills out and submits a form on your website, you can nurture them with ads and email, and potentially convert them.
+When prospective buyers visit your website, you can track the activity and bump up lead scores.
+Or at the very least, when someone fills out and submits a form on your website, you can nurture them with ads and email and potentially convert them.

 Great.
-But what about all those prospects that are researching solutions like yours elsewhere on the web?
+But what about all of those prospects who are researching challenges that your solution can address?

-What if they’re researching, but not on your website?
-When your prospects go to other websites, you have no visibility into their activity or implied intent.
+What if they’re doing research — just not on your website?
+When your prospects visit other websites, you have no visibility into their activity or implied intent.

 How Do You Use B2B Intent Data?